-President Trump signed the executive order for the travel ban on March 6 of this year.
+Trump signed the executive order for the travel ban on March.
 Officially titled “Protecting The Nation From Foreign Terrorist Entry Into The United States,” the order banned travel from six terror-prone countries: Iran, Libya, Somalia, Sudan, Syria, and Yemen.
 That order was blocked by a lower court until today’s ruling.

 “My number one responsibility as Commander in Chief is to keep the American people safe,” Trump said.
 “Today’s ruling allows me to use an important tool for protecting our Nation’s homeland.

 Trump was particularly satisfied that the Supreme Court ruled unanimously in the government’s favor.